Ngaremaina/Bookapp/README.md

 # Book Application #
-The Book App is a web application that shows the user a collection of books.
-The user can view a list of their favorite books along with information about them, such the author, summary, price, and publisher, to mention a few.
-Also, the user can add their own book to the app and view it listed with all the other books.
-Also, the user has the option to update their own book by adding or deleting any elements they see fit.
-Also, if a person doesn't want to see the book, they can delete it.
-The user may also search for their preferred book by its title, such as Harry Potter.
+The Book App is a web application that displays a library of books to the user.
+The user can see a list of their favorite books, as well as information about them such as the author, summary, price, and publisher, to name a few.
+In addition, the user can add their own book to the app and see it listed with all of the other books.
+In addition, the user can update their own book by adding or removing whatever elements they see suitable.
+In addition, if someone does not want to read the book, they can erase it.
+The user can also look for a book by its title, such as Harry Potter.

 # Demo #
 The pictures as shown depict the outlook of the web app